ROBERT LANE c.1873-1915

 “Consider what is meant by the fight of these Northern Territorials.
 Men only lately out from home, most of whom had never seen a shot fired in battle, were plunged suddenly into the most nerve racking kind of engagement.
 They had to face one of the worst artillery bombardments of the war and the new devilry of the poison gas.
 There was no time for adequate staff preparation, the whole was a wild rush, a crowding up of every available man to fill the gap and reinforce the thin lines.
 They were led by officers who, a year ago, were architects, solicitors and business men.
 The result was a soldiers’ battle like Albeura where we escaped annihilation which by all the rules were our due, by sheer dogged fighting quality of our men and their leaders.
 The miners of the North are a sturdy race in peace, both in work and sport.
 The second battle of Ypres has proved them to be one of the finest fighting stocks on earth.”

 Private Lane is buried in West Auckland Cemetery, grave reference C.C.
-648.
+648. The following words, provided by his widow, Sarah Annie Lane, are inscribed on his headstone:

 The St. Helen’s Colliery Memorial Cottages: 4 cottages built near the Colliery Institute, St. Helen’s Auckland constitute the local war memorial.
 2 were erected (at a cost of £4,200) by Messrs.
 Pease & Partners, owners of the colliery and 2 by subscriptions of the men employed there.
 The formal opening took place Saturday 12 November 1921.
 Mr. F. Chapman presided and mentioned that the men employed at the colliery had subscribed no less than £2,600 for the benefit of the wives of soldiers during the war and since and were continuing the fund for the benefit of the widows and children.
 Mrs. R.A.
 Pease, Richmond and Mr. M.H.
 Kellett, Chilton, formerly manager of the colliery declared the respective pairs of houses open.
 Memorial tablets on the front of each pair of houses bear the names of the fallen and these tablets were unveiled by Mr. J.E.
 Brown-Humes.
 Mr. James Robson President of the Durham Miners’ Association made a few remarks.